AxisCommunications/signed-video-framework/README.md

 # Getting started
 The repository uses meson + ninja as default build method.
 Further, OpenSSL is used for cryptographic operations and to run unittests you need libcheck.
-- [meson](https://mesonbuild.com/Getting-meson.html) Getting meson and ninja
+- [meson](https://mesonbuild.com/Getting-meson.html) Getting meson and ninja.
+Meson version 0.47.0 or newer is required.
-- [OpenSSL](https://www.openssl.org/) The default library to handle keys, hashes and signatures
+- [OpenSSL](https://www.openssl.org/) The default library to handle keys, hashes and signatures.
+OpenSSL version 1.1.1 or newer is required.
 - [libcheck](https://libcheck.github.io/check/) The framework for unittests

 # Build Instructions